-If the young animal is active, mobile, furred and with eyes open, the best thing to do is leave it alone.
+If the young animal is active, moving around, has fur and with its eyes open, the best thing to do is leave it alone.

 What should I do if I find a rodent nest?

 If possible, leave the nest as it is and bear in mind that the nest may belong to a legally protected species.